l0c0b0b0/bit00/README.md

   -t, --targets TARGET_FILE
                         Read targets from a file.
   --only-portscan       Only scan open ports and ips, enumeration services will NOT run.
-Default: False --profile PROFILE     The port scanning profile the intensity of the scan there are 3 modes: default(TOP1000), full, redteam.
+Default: False --profile PROFILE     The port scanning profile the intensity of the scan there are 3 modes: default => TOP1000, full => 65535, redteam => TOP100.
 Default: default
   -o, --output OUTPUT_DIR
                         The output directory for results.
 Default: recon --only-scans-dir      Only create the "scans" directory for results.
-Other directories (e.g. exploit, loot, report) will not be created.
+Other directories (e.g. logs, scan) will not be created.
 Default: false
   --nmap NMAP           Override the {nmap_extra} variable in scans.
 Default: -vv -Pn --nmap-append NMAP_APPEND
                         Append to the default {nmap_extra} variable in scans.